gaurav-arun/linux_server_configuration/README.md

   - `ssh` on `port 2200`
   - `http` on `port 80`
   - `ntp` on `port 123`
-4. Use Apache and mod_wsgi for handling user http requests.
+4. Configure and use postgresql as database server for Item Catalog App.
-5. Configure and use postgresql as database server.
+5. Use Apache and mod_wsgi for handling user http requests.
 6. Deploy [CatalotApp](https://github.com/grathore07/item_catalog_app.git) project to use WSGI on cloud instance.

 ### Create Linux instance on Amazon Lightsail
 1. Create an amazon lightsail account [here](https://lightsail.aws.amazon.com)